The greatest gift I ever had Came from God; I call him Dad!

 Please take note of the sign-up sheet on the kiosk stand.
 We are starting a new round of small groups.
 We will be using a new book from John Herman’s series “Going Deeper: A Journey with Jesus”.
 The sign-up sheet is divided between weekday, weeknight and weekend.
 You can list your name under your preference and then check back to see who else signed up in the same spot.
 You can then put your own group together and pick days and times.
 We hope to get this rolling by the middle of the month.

 And remember, you can always bring in Lots o' Pots!

-Dearly Beloved, Dearly Redeemed Children of God,
+Dearly Beloved, Dearly Redeemed Sisters and Brothers in Christ,

 While recuperating from my recent surgery, I've had the pleasure of re-reading one of my favorite series of books, about an Episcopalian priest and his life in Mitford, NC.
 The thirteen volumes are filled with wisdom and insights about life and love, redemption and second chances, all through the eyes of Father Tim, the beloved priest of Mitford.
 These books feed my soul and always give me something to be grateful for and to think about.
 In one of the last books in this series, I came upon the following Bible passage: "Blessed the be Lord, who daily loads us with benefits. . .who daily carries us in his arms."
 (Psalm 68:19)